 Disadvantages of Lithium-Ion Batteries

-- Cost: The materials used in lithium-ion batteries can be expensive, impacting the overall cost of devices.
+- Cost: The materials used in lithium-ion batteries can be expensive, which impacts the overall cost of the devices.

 - Environmental Concerns: Lithium mining and battery disposal can pose environmental challenges.

-- Temperature Sensitivity: Lithium-ion batteries can be sensitive to extreme temperatures, affecting their performance and safety.
+- Temperature Sensitivity: Lithium-ion batteries are sensitive to extreme temperatures, which can impact their performance and safety.

 Part 6.
 Applications of zinc-air and lithium-ion batteries